nils-mathieu/piscine-rust/module-01.md

 assert_eq!(split_once_at_null("Hello\0World"), ("Hello\0", "World"));
 ```

 You must write tests for this function!
+Specifically, there must be a test that verifies the
+function properly panics when given a string with no `\0`.

 ## Exercise 07: Static References